willbprog127/spiritvnc-fltk-no-libssh2/README.md

 Ultimately libssh2 isn't used anymore because it cannot reliably use *only* a local private key.
 Even when a public *and* private key are provided, libssh2 still doesn't work properly.
 I'm unsure how anyone else is successfully using local private keys with libssh2.

 #### Why FLTK?
 FLTK seems to have the best balance of being lightweight, capable and cross-platform.
-While FLTK *does* look fairly dated, that doesn't bother me right now.
-Maybe FLTK 1.4 will have some more modern-looking themes...?
+While FLTK *does* look fairly dated, that doesn't bother me right now.  ~~Maybe FLTK 1.4 will have some more modern-looking themes...?~~ (lol, no).
 The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.

 #### Why not GTK or Qt?
 I'm not a big fan of how the GNOME and GTK projects are being run, however [I tried working on a GTK version](https://github.com/willbprog127/spiritvnc-gtk) but archived it because gtk-vnc and msys2 maintainers either are sleeping or ghosting me.
 Qt licensing has always been perplexing to me, so I'd rather not invest a whole bunch of work into a Qt version only to be sued by them for some weird reason.